About the Book

 In discussing the ending, readers should weigh in with their feelings about The Princess Pea's decision to allow Roscuro upstairs, the reunion of Miggery Sow with her father, and Despereaux's friendship with the Princess (as opposed to love, which motivated him to break the mice rules and then rescue her from the dungeon).
 Answers to the final part of the question will vary but should be appropriate in the context of the book and its characters.

-Despereaux was characterized by three unusual traits at birth: 1) large ears 2) open eyes 3) small body.
+Despereaux was characterized by three unusual traits at birth: 1) large ears, 2) open eyes, and 3) a small body.
 Answers to parts two and three of the question should convey an understanding of basic symbolism.
 For example, the open eyes could be said to symbolize that Despereaux was able to see or perceive things that other mice were not, such as the beauty of a princess.

 On page 85 the narrator explains that Roscuro's name means the arrangement of light and dark together.
 Readers should recall that rats are not supposed to like light, yet Roscuro is drawn to light as a result of Gregory lighting a match in his eyes.
 On a deeper level, look for answers which infer that light and dark can be associated with good and evil and that Roscuro embodies some of each.
-He does torment several characters, yet he ultimately leads Despereax et al to safety - though that act is not selfless by any means.
+He does torment several characters, yet he ultimately leads Despereaux and the others to safety — though that act is not selfless by any means.